Robolta/HLP-Brute-Force-V2/README.md

 ### Intermediate Outputs

 Storing outputs between each pair of layers avoids having to recompute them.
-It's also significant in the Legality optimization.
+It's also significant in the Mismapped Input Check.

 ### Distinct Value Check